sajalbatra/PostGenie/README.md

 ## Overview

-This project is a web application that allows users to generate social media posts using OpenAI's API and save them to a Google Spreadsheet using the Google Sheets API.
+This project is a web application that allows users to generate social media posts using Google's **Gemini API** and save them to a Google Spreadsheet using the Google Sheets API.
 The application also provides functionality to fetch and display posts from the spreadsheet.

 ### Key Features:
-- **Generate Social Media Posts**: Users can input a prompt to generate social media posts.
+- **Generate Social Media Posts**: Users can input a prompt to generate social media posts using the Gemini API.
 - **Save Posts to Google Spreadsheet**: Generated posts are saved to a Google Spreadsheet with columns for timestamp, prompt, and post text.
 - **Display Posts**: Users can view all posts or filter to see only their own posts.
 - **Error Handling**: Includes error handling and user feedback for API requests.